 All students of Cleary University are responsible for knowing and adhering to the academic integrity policy of this institution.
-Violations of this policy may include cheating, plagiarism, aid of academic dishonesty, fabrication, lying, bribery, and threatening behavior.
+Violations of this policy may include cheating, plagiarism, the aid of academic dishonesty, fabrication, lying, bribery, and threatening behavior.
 In incidents of academic misconduct those students who are found to be in violation of the academic integrity policy may be subject to both academic sanctions (assignment grades, course grades, additional assignments and the like) from the faculty member involved and non-academic sanctions given by the designated provost/dean (including but not limited to University probation, suspension, or expulsion).
-Students are asked to review and acknowledge understanding of the honor code in each Moodle classroom.
+By logging into the University's learning management systems students are agreeing to abide by the Student Honor Code.